Just 1 in 3 Canadians trust social media algorithms

 1 in 2 Canadians also trust AI tools that answer questions about a product or service on a website via chat (52%), and AI tools using facial recognition (51%).

-Just 1 in 3 Canadians say they trust social media algorithms like Facebook, Instagram and Twitter.
+Just 1 in 3 Canadians say they trust social media algorithms like Facebook, Instagram and Twitter (now known as X).

 For our latest in news, please visit the News section.